rodneystanley2025/ai-red-team-lab/docs/threat-model.md

 1. System Overview
 Describe what exists today, not what will exist later.

+### Stage 2 Additions

+- Introduction of a model-invoked tool interface
+- Model output may trigger tool execution
+- Tool output is returned to the user
+- No authentication or authorization on tool usage

 Include:
 FastAPI service exposing a /chat endpoint
 Single LLM call per request